 A study of the basic elements of supervision as they relate to first-line supervision.
-The student is required to explain the application of management principles and quality management concepts to human resources, describe systems used for employee performance evaluations, identify the channels of management communications, and relate the functions of supervision (job management, work improvement, training, evaluating, communicating) in a variety of business situations.
+The student is required to apply management principles and quality management concepts to human resources, describe systems used for employee performance evaluations, identify the channel of management communications, and relate the functions of supervision (job management, work improvement, training, evaluation, communicating) in a variety of business situations.